 Christmas?
 Summer is barely over, but tickets are on sale for London Christmas shows 2017 already.
 Now is the time to ponder what you would like to see.
-I’ve been looking around to see what’s on offer, take a look at the list of the shows that we’ve seen in the past or quite fancy this year.
+I’ve been looking around to see what Christmas Shows London 2017 has to offer.
+Take a look at the list of London Christmas shows that we’ve seen in the past or quite fancy this year.

 Palladium, 9 December 2017 – 14 January 2018

 Star studded is the word for this production; Elaine Paige, Diversity, Gary Wilmot, Nigel Havers, Julian Clary will all be piling on the grease paint to tell the tale of Dick Whittington and his cat.

 Royal Opera House, various dates 5 December 2017 – 10 Jan 2018 and screened live in cinemas 5 December 2017